 This one seems like it wouldn’t be a problem.
 However, there have been tons of different types of ammo produced since the advent of the modern firearm.
 You’ve probably heard of a majority of them, like 9mm, .45, and .22.
 These refer to the caliber of the ammo.
 However, there are also less common calibers for handguns.

 My mother owns a firearm chambered for .25 ACP.
-Her weapon is a sub-compact and ideal for a woman to carry concealed.
+Her firearm is a sub-compact and ideal for a woman to carry concealed.
 However, shopping for the ammo can be a bear.
 Most firearms specialty shops will carry this type of round.
 But I’ve run into issues when trying to pick up ammunition for her gun when I stopped off at the local sporting goods store.

 There are several reasons you’ll want to make sure your ammo is readily available.
 First, common caliber rounds are likely to not cease production in the near future.
 Second, being able to purchase ammo in bulk will be easier for the common caliber ammunition.
 Furthermore, your selection of ammunition manufacturers is broader with the common calibers.
 Finally, as I’ve covered, finding more common calibers is going to be easier for you.
 This is great as you’ll hopefully be spending plenty of time at the range perfecting your shooting skills.